Consumer and Retail

 Cell-based meat is new to chefs and consumers.
 As it creates a new product category, Wildtype must educate key audiences on its new product’s benefits and also address stereotypes about lab-created food.
 The start-up’s founders wanted to develop a name and brand that would showcase its mission more effectively.

-As we get ready to introduce our product to early adopters, we knew that it was vital that we create an effective name and brand to connect with early adopters, including chefs, food tastemakers and discerning consumers
+As we get ready to introduce our product to early adopters, we knew that it was vital that we create an effective name and brand to connect with early adopters, including chefs, food tastemakers and discerning consumers”

-The team tapped its behavioural science insights, human-centred design and brand strategy capabilities to develop a brand strategy that would change perceptions and behaviours around salmon selection, so that consumers would choose cell-based salmon as a healthy, sustainable choice.
+We brought behavioural science insights, human-centred design and brand strategy capabilities to develop a brand strategy that would change perceptions and behaviours around salmon selection, so that consumers would choose cell-based salmon as a healthy, sustainable choice.
 This work included providing market research and strategy, a competitive analysis, naming, branding and positioning, illustrations, packaging concepts, photography direction and social media guidelines and tools.

 Wildtype is using the brand to launch its sushi-grade salmon product first to chefs on the U.S. West Coast, as well as host them in the Wildtype Kitchen, the company’s innovation space.
 The brand will help the start-up build buzz and interest in its salmon, as it prepares for full-scale commercial production over the next few years, launching to consumers and then eventually expanding to other proteins.
+As of February 2022, the company closed a $100 million Series B funding round to support its growth trajectory.